 Hourly Earnings Trends with DoorDash

-Wondering what DoorDash drivers can make in 2020 and 2021?
+Wondering what DoorDash drivers made in 2020?
 It’s a busy market right now, but can you really make $20-25 an hour?!
 We break it down below: Doordash Earnings 2020: Can You Make Between $20 And $25 An Hour!?

 Below, you can see my completed DoorDash deliveries broken out into roughly 1000-delivery increments, rounded to the closest dash.
 I delivered my first 1000 orders in just over a year, averaging $20.99/hour.